redhat-eets/netgauge/rfc2544/README.md

 4-19
 ```

-If the isolated cpu list from the above command is empty, then [go to the prerequisites](#Prerequisites) to fix it.
+If the isolated cpu list from the above command is empty, then [follow the prerequisites section](#Prerequisites) to fix it.

 Select 5 cores from the isolated cpu list and make sure the selected cores are from numa node 1.
 For example, here "5,7,9,11,13" could be used.